 As for his bankruptcies, if you don’t understand what he did and why what he did is perfectly fine then you have no business expressing any views on the economy and businesses.
 Chapter 11 – what many refer to as bankruptcies – is a way to restructure debt burdens that were too high, but this doesn’t mean he was a bad businessman.
-As I understand it, based on his his Chapter 11 filings, he took advantage of a hot debt market to pull out a very large portion of his investment money, which he is entitled to do.
+As I understand it, based on his Chapter 11 filings, he took advantage of a hot debt market to pull out a very large portion of his investment money, which he is entitled to do.
 At that time, these debt investors were more than eager to take his Atlantic casino debt offerings.
 Again, as I recollect, the original debt offerings were “up sized” due to heavy demand.
 This was smart on Trump’s part and stupid on the debt investors’ part.
 And, given that these investors are supposed to be sophisticated financial people, all was and is fair.
 So, all this shows is that Trump was smart and the investors were less than intelligent.
 So, what’s wrong with what Trump did?

 Then there’s the income tax issue.
-Clinton makes it sound like he deliberately gamed the system to avoid paying income taxes when she know perfectly well that he used past losses to offset current income, which is not only perfectly legal, but also good for the economy and businesses.
+Clinton makes it sound like he deliberately gamed the system to avoid paying income taxes when she knows (or should know) perfectly well that he used past losses to offset current income, which is not only perfectly legal, but also good for the economy and businesses.
 If she doesn’t know this then she’s unqualified to be president, but otherwise she’s lying and distorting just so she can get voted president.
 Otherwise, based on what she said, we’d have to assume that she would seek to change the tax laws to void such deductions, which would be incredibly damaging to businesses and our economy.
 So, again, either way, she is not qualified to be president.

 So, please, get some perspective, think about the issues in context and think about what is really dangerous and what is really bad policy.
 The last thing that this country needs is someone who plays partisan politics, is controlled by special interest groups and foreign governments, and driven by only personal gain, while lying, manipulating, hiding, deceiving, destroying, distorting, and obfuscating in public to get elected to be our president.

 So, please, get some perspective!
 I am fully aware that both presidential candidates are distasteful, but if you really sit down and think about it what Trump did, as gross, distasteful and reprehensible as they were, it comes down to having very, very poor judgment when it comes to beautiful women.
-But, Clinton’s actions have put our national security at risk, she’s lied to us, she engaged in pay-for-play through the Clinton Foundation, and she has said things in private speeches that directly contradicted her public stance and policies.
+But, Clinton’s actions have put our national security at risk, she’s lied to us, she engaged in pay-for-play through the Clinton Foundation, and she has said things in private speeches that directly contradicts her public stance and policies.